 Kendo originated from Kenjitsu, the actual form of sword fighting used by the samurai until the Meiji Era.
 Over the years, wooden swords replaced real swords to reduce injury during training.
 By the latter half of the 18th century, the samurai class started to disappear and the study of the sword became more of a mental discipline rather than a practical fighting form.
 It was around this time that modern kendo took form: the use of protective armor and a bamboo sword (the shinai) were introduced to further reduce injury to the participants and standard regulations for matches and practice were established.

 Practices are held weekly in the Anna Hiss Gym, Room 22.
-Returning members should note that there is a location change.
-As a result, practice times have also been shifted.

 Weekly Practice Schedule

 If you are interested in watching practice, shoot us an email or just drop by.